realKampfKroete/AutoCobblestoneMiner/README.md

 *Netherite Pickaxe with efficiency 3, from Slot 4 to Slot 6 and some food in the offhand*

-**If you want to manually stop mining, tap out of the game and press "Stop Mining".
+**If you want to manually stop mining, tab out of the game and press "Stop Mining".
 (it might take a double click to do so)**